maxplanck-ie/dissectBCL/docs/config.rst

 #. user: the username for API requests
 #. pw: the password for API requests
 #. cert: the pem certificate for API requests
-#. userList: a headerless tsv file containing firstname lastname emailaddress lines.

-Note that the userList is used implicitly for the email command to notify end users.
+#.
+URL: the URL to Parkour2, `https://` is implicit!

 .. _software: